BBBase-EHeresy-PPPub/PPPub/docs/mesbg2018/forces_of_evil/azogs_legion.md

 - **Pluck** `ACTIVE`

-At the end of the War Bat's move, pick an unengaged man-sized (or smaller) enemy that it moved over, and roll a D6.
+At the end of the War Bat's move, [pick][Pick] an unengaged man-sized (or smaller) enemy that it moved over, and roll a D6.
 On a 4+, they suffer a Strength 4 hit.
 If it survives, roll another D6.
 On a 4+, that model is Knocked to the Ground.

 </div>

 ---

 ## SIEGE ENGINES OF AZOG'S LEGION
 <div class="unitCard" markdown>

 ### CATAPULT TROLL [180 POINTS]